 Video on this topic

-What is BLOCK TIME?
-Explained by Captain Joe
+What is a BACKTRACK? explained by Captain Joe

 What is a APU?
 Explained by "CAPTAIN" Joe

 Dear friends and followers, today´s question is another absolute classic, „Joe could you explain, what is the APU?“ The APU is a very important topic, so let´s get ...